snapxo/ifolorTask/README.md

 I was split between managing my navigation by subscribing to the $isRegistered of my viewModel but I ran into small synchronisation issues.
 This is why I ended up managing it with actions whose callbacks are defined at the init of my screens.

+## Known issues, missing features
+Should you be born on the 1.1.1900, you would have to first select another date before selecting back your birthdate for the datePicker to notify for its valueChanged.
+This comes from the fact that I set minimum and maximal dates for my date picker, whose initial currentDate shall not be nil and must be within its bounds.
+I first wanted to implement UI feedback with hint and border colors.
+Although this would take maximal 30 min (given the simplicity of the UI, i would just add a label to the stack view and set isHidden), I would have to validate every field individually and I thought that it would imper the simplicity of the project.

 ## Outro
 It was a good coding task that makes sense.
 I had fun and interest in tipping my feets in MVVM for an iOS App.